New to the Company? Navigating Maternity Leave Rules for Start-Up Employees

 Ankita1001

-to answer your query:
+Hi Pallavi, to answer your query:

-Any female candidate who has served minimum of 180 days in the organization is eligible for maternity leave.
+Any female candidate who has served a minimum of 180 days in the organization is eligible for maternity leave.

-If the female becomes unwell due to her pregnancy, she is given 1 month’s extended paid leave.
-Proof of illness however is to be submitted.
-(Medical certificate)
+If the female becomes unwell due to her pregnancy, she is given 1 month's extended paid leave.
+Proof of illness, however, is to be submitted (medical certificate).

-• Mother dies after giving birth to the child: The company will have to pay the maternity salary to the family till 6 weeks or till the child is alive (whichever is earlier).
+- If the mother dies after giving birth to the child: The company will have to pay the maternity salary to the family till 6 weeks or till the child is alive (whichever is earlier).

 1 Attachment(s) [Login To View]